unabris/jekyll_constant_values/README.md

 # Jekyll Constant Values

-Jekyll plugin to render constant values
+__Jekyll Constant Values__ plugin allows you to render constant values in the `.html` files of your [Jekyll][jekyll-web] project.
+This way, if you have words that you repeat a lot or words that are susceptible to changes (like the number of workers in your company), this plugin helps you to only have to modify the value in a single file.

 ## 1. Installation